-You probably already enjoy some fermented vegetables if you like sauerkraut and homemade pickles.
+You probably already enjoy some fermented vegetables if you like sauerkraut and DIY pickles.
 Consider adding more fermented vegetables to your diet by using some “nontraditional” vegetables and by making some fermented relishes, sauces, and condiments.
 These recipes will get you started:

 For every quart:

 - 1 tablespoon freshly grated ginger

 - 4 tablespoons whey (if not available, use an additional 1 tablespoon salt)

 Mix all the ingredients in a bowl and pound with a fist or wooden pounder to release juices.
 Pack into a wide-mouth quart-size jar and press down until juices cover the carrots.
 Cover tightly and leave them at room temperature for three days, but if your carrots bubble fiercely, let off the pressure several times per day to prevent the jars from exploding.
 Leave more than a 1-inch space between the carrots and lid to avoid explosion, also.

 Lactobacillus, bacteria that produces the natural preservative lactic acid, are present on the surface of all living things.
 It is especially prevalent in whey, which can be obtained from yogurt with live cultures.
 The salt is added to inhibit unwanted organisms just until enough lactic acid has formed to preserve the vegetables.
 This is why less salt can be used if the fermentation process is jump-started with whey.

 - Chili peppers (1-2 serranos or 1/2-1 jalapeno, depending on how hot you like it)

 - 4 medium fresh tomatoes, or 2 pounds canned tomatoes, organic if possible